Caring for your bait

 • incQbait

-This part of our site may seem may little irrelevant to most, but its a necessary evil looking after your baits, so with what we have learned over the course of forming incQbait, we'd like to offer you some guidance to look after it, that we feel, is worth its weight in carp.
+It's a necessary evil looking after your baits, so with what we have learned over the course of forming incQbait, and seeing that not every other bait company does this, we'd like to offer you some guidance to look after it, that we feel, is worth its weight in carp.

-The trusty boilie can be made from a source of many or even very few natural ingredients and has the possibility to go ‘off’, whether it's shelf life or a freezer bait.
+The trusty boilie can be made from a source of many or even very few natural or not so natural ingredients.
+And regardless of whether there are preservatives in them, they can still go off.

 • 1.
 ALWAYS keep them in a cool and if possible, dark place.
-They are still a food source, so anything that causes them to over heat and sweat, will cause a form of mould.
+Both are still a food source, so anything that causes them to over heat and sweat, will cause a form of mould or cause the sugars to come to the surface.

 • 2.
-If you’ve had a rainy session, and with left overs, give them a couple of days on a towel to dry, then back in the packet, for the next session.
+If you’ve had a rainy session, and with left overs, give them a couple of days on a towel to dry, then back in the packet and freezer for the next session.

 • 3.
 Pop ups can get sweaty in their plastic tub if left in the sun, so again, keep them cool and dry.
 If they get wet, on a towel for a couple of days and also dry the pot out too.